y-sunflower/morethemes/docs/guide/custom-a-theme.md

 ![](https://raw.githubusercontent.com/JosephBARBIERDARNAL/morethemes/refs/heads/main/docs/img/yellowish.png)

+Let's say we want to change the background color.
 The background color is set using 2 parameters:

 - `figure.facecolor`: the background color of the figure
 - `axes.facecolor`: the background color of the axes